mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:     **Deploy**: Shuffle three copies of a friendly minion into your deck.

 name:     Moro
-text:     As long as there is a Spriggin this minion has +3 Attack.
+text:     As long as there is a Spriggin this minion has +3⚔️.

 name:     Oni
 text:     **Forcefield**